Seeley Charters LLC

 Horsepower per Engine: 225

 Captain Kevin's 2-hour inshore charter takes you through the prime fishing waters between Bon Secour, Mobile Bay, and Orange Beach Pass.
-Based on tides and conditions, you'll head toward Dauphin Island or Bay La Launch targeting redfish, mangrove snapper, spotted seatrout, and blacktip shark.
-All rods, reels, and live bait are included, plus a professional first mate handles your gear and keeps everything regulation-compliant.
-This shared charter needs at least two people to run.
-No fishing license required - just bring non-spray sunblock and sunglasses for protection on the water.
+This shared trip targets redfish, mangrove snapper, spotted seatrout, and blacktip shark using live bait in the protected intracoastal waters.
+Your captain adjusts the route based on tides and conditions, heading toward Dauphin Island or Bay La Launch for the best action.
+All rods, reels, and bait are included, plus you'll have a professional first mate to help with gear and keep everything within seasonal regulations.
+No fishing license needed - just bring non-spray sunblock and sunglasses.
+Two-person minimum required for this Gulf Shores fishing adventure.

 Seeley Charters LLC